Safeguarding Sensitive Credentials for SP-API Applications

 Guidance for Amazon Web Services (AWS) Customers

 AWS Secrets Manager helps you manage, retrieve, and rotate database credentials, API keys, and other secrets throughout their lifecycles.
 Refer to the AWS Secrets Manager documentation for a basic scenario for using AWS Secrets Manager, tutorials, and guides.
+To avoid hardcoding credentials, developers can set up Secrets Manager for users and services to retrieve credentials via Secrets Manager API calls.

 Conclusion